-Nicholls State University continues to work very closely with Fletcher Technical Community College (FTCC).
-The university continues to maintain its A.G.S. to bachelor's agreement and is seeing increasing numbers of students participating in the cross-enrollment program.
-In addition, Nicholls has expanded its relationship with River Parishes Community College (RPCC) and South Central Louisiana Technical College - Lafourche Campus (SCLTC).
-An Associate of General Studies advising handbook was recently submitted to the academic staff of River Parishes Community College for review and approval.
-The handbook contains advising guides for each curriculum at Nicholls.
-In line with the arrangement established with FTCC, Nicholls will provide RPCC students with the opportunity to earn 60 credits applicable to both RPCC's A.G.S. degree and a preselected program at Nicholls.
-Participation in this program does require some cross enrollment; however, the majority of credits may be earned at the community college.
-The primary advantage to this type of cooperation between the institutions is that it gives students the opportunity to earn a two-year degree before transferring to a four-year institution with no loss of transfer credits.
+Nicholls State University continues to work very closely with Fletcher Technical Community College.
+The university continues to maintain the A.G.S. to bachelor's agreement and is seeing increasing numbers of students participating in the cross-enrollment program.
+In addition, Nicholls has established an identical relationship with River Parishes Community College.
+Students from both institutions have the opportunity to earn 60 credits applicable to the A.G.S. degree and a preselected program at Nicholls.
+Participation in the A.G.S. programs do require some cross enrollment; however, the majority of credits may be earned at the community college.
+The primary advantages to this type of cooperation between the institutions is that it gives students the opportunity to earn a two-year degree prior to transfer and to do so with no loss of credits.

-Nicholls also presented for approval an agreement to the SCLTC administration.
-The purpose of the agreement is to provide SCLTC Process Production Technology students the opportunity to take petroleum services and safety technology courses at Nicholls.
-Admitted under visitor status, these students would complete courses that are transferable back to SCLTC.
-The agreement also lays the groundwork for eventual transfer of SCLTC students to Nicholls.
+Nicholls has also established an agreement with South Central Louisiana Technical College.
+The agreement provides the opportunity for technical college students in the Process Production Technology program to take petroleum services and safety technology courses at Nicholls.
+Admitted under visitor status, these students may complete Nicholls courses that are transferable to the technical college.
+The agreement also lays the groundwork for eventual transfer of these students to Nicholls.

 Nicholls maintains the Transfer Student Resource Center to assist in meeting the unique needs of transfer students.
 The staff of the center is responsible for assisting students with transcript evaluation, course articulation, conducting transfer orientation, and general academic advising.
 The center staff is also responsible for providing students with all information regarding the transfer process and the options and opportunities available at Nicholls.
 Additional resources are available on the Transfer web site with a link "For Louisiana Community and Technical College Students."
-This web page outlines for Louisiana transfer students additional information about agreements with particular schools, as well as statewide articulation guides.
-Information regarding Louisiana Transfer Degrees is also available through this resource.
+This web page outlines for Louisiana transfer students additional information regarding agreements with particular schools, as well as statewide articulation guides.
+Information on the Louisiana Transfer Degrees is also available through this resource.
 Nicholls currently lists Louisiana Transfer Degree Guides for sixteen programs.